-- The discretisation of Π , α and δ at full levels is different. - The model avoids as possible to compute quantities at half levels; all vertical integrals directly provide quantities at full levels. - The vertical integrals contained in some linear operators $(\gamma, \tau \text{ and } \nu)$ are discretised differently, as a matricial multiplication with special coefficients (contained in the matrix $\mathcal{R}{\text{inte}}$) computed in the setup code under SUVERTFE; the vertical integration is done by routine VERINT. - In NH models there are also vertical derivatives with a specific treatment.
+- The discretisation of Π , α and δ at full levels is different. - The model avoids as possible to compute quantities at half levels; all vertical integrals directly provide quantities at full levels. - The vertical integrals contained in some linear operators $(\gamma, \tau \text{ and } \nu)$ are discretised differently, as a matricial multiplication with special coefficients (contained in the matrix \mathcal{R}{inte}) computed in the setup code under SUVERTFE; the vertical integration is done by routine VERINT. - In NH models there are also vertical derivatives with a specific treatment; one can use mixed configurations using VFE for vertical integrals and VFD (finite differences) for vertical derivatives.